Updated 23rd August 2024

 c) At the Customer’s cost and expense and taking into account the nature of the processing and the information available to Nevis Systems, provide such information and assistance as the Customer may reasonably require and within the timescales reasonably specified by the Customer to assist the Customer to comply with its obligations under applicable Data Protection Legislation which may include assisting the Customer to:

 In the event that the Customer, a Regulator or data protection authority requires additional information or an audit related to the Services, then, Nevis Systems agrees to submit access to its data processing facilities, data files and documentation needed for processing personal data.
-Nevis Systems agrees to provide reasonable cooperation to during such operations including providing all relevant information and access to all equipment, software, data, files, information systems, etc., used for the performance of Services, including processing of personal data.
+Nevis Systems agrees to provide reasonable cooperation during such operations including providing all relevant information and access to all equipment, software, data, files, information systems, etc., used for the performance of Services, including processing of personal data.

 The audit right as described within clause 11.1 will become applicable for the Customer, in case Nevis Systems has not provided sufficient evidence of its compliance with the technical and organisational measures.
 Sufficient evidence includes providing either: (i) a certification as to compliance with ISO 27001 or other standards implemented by Nevis Systems (scope as defined in the certificate); or (ii) an audit or attestation report of an independent third party.
 An audit as described within clause 11.1 shall be carried out at the Customer’s cost and expense.
 An audit can be done by the Customer or any third party reasonably acceptable to the Nevis Systems (which shall not include any third party auditors who are either a competitor of Nevis Systems or not suitably qualified or independent)) to ascertain compliance with this DPA, subject to being given reasonable notice (30 days), compliance with Nevis Systems’ Technical and organisational measures and the auditor entering into a non-disclosure agreement directly with Nevis Systems.